joy-prime/joy-types/README.md

-# The Joy Prime Type System, for Use in Clojure
+# The Joy' Type System, for Use in Clojure

 This library provides the entire [Joy Prime](https://github.com/joy-prime/joy-prime) (Joy') runtime type system for use in Clojure programs.
 Although Joy' provides additional language support, it deeply embraces